dumlutimuralp/antrea-packet-walks/part_b/README.md

 vmware@worker1:~$
 </code></pre>

-Next step is the flow to be sent from backendsvc service to the frontend pod and the processing of that flow and that is explained in the next section.
+In the next section this flow, which has been SNATed by iptables, from backendsvc service to the frontend pod is explained.

 # 7. Service to Frontend
 [Back to table of contents](https://github.com/dumlutimuralp/antrea-packet-walks/blob/master/part_b/README.md#part-b)